Sometimes after importing a file in your Excel file, the following type of data layout may generate. See the following image.

 In the same way: =OFFSET($A$4, $C6+D$4-2, 0)= OFFSET($A$4, 3, 0)= $A$7.
 Here $C6=4 and D$4=1. and $C6+D$4-2=4+1-2=3.
 So OFFSET($A$4, $C6+D$4-2, 0)= OFFSET($A$4, 3, 0)= $A$7= Jacqueline Espinoza

-According to above explanation the following formulas will output these ways:
+According to the above explanation, the following formulas will output these ways:

 =OFFSET($A$4, $C7+D$4-2, 0)=Jose Collins